Quantifying Local Point-Group-Symmetry Order in Complex Particle Systems: Conclusion

 By tuning the choice of studied neighborhoods, PGOP can quantify either short-range or long-range order.
 Short-range order is particularly relevant for studying early-stage crystallization and the structure of disordered states such as liquids, glasses, and gels.
-In such cases, PG symmetry is typically assessed within the first coordination shell, which can be interpreted in terms of coordination polyhedra associated with the relevant PG symmetry (see Supplementary Information SI7).
+In such cases, PG symmetry is typically assessed within the first coordination shell, which can be interpreted in terms of coordination polyhedra associated with the relevant PG symmetry (see Supplementary Material SM4).
 The other tunable parameter in PGOP is the width of the distribution function, which affects its sensitivity.
 While an optimal value exists, it depends on system-specific factors as well as the neighbor list construction and the optimization scheme.
-See Supplementary Information SI6 for tuning guidance.

-PGOPs can also be used as collective variables for enhanced sampling approaches.
+PGOPs could also serve as collective variables for enhanced sampling approaches in the future.
 In this scenario, the optimization step can be skipped.
 Proper orientation allows the system to be biased toward crystal structures compatible with the simulation box, reducing grain boundary formation.
-Although the current PGOP is not differentiable, it requires only minimal modifications to become so (see Supplementary Information SI8).
+Although the current implementation of PGOP is not differentiable, it requires only minimal modifications to become so.

-Finally, the open-source implementation of PGOP, named SPATULA, is freely available under a permissive license at \url{github.com/glotzerlab/spatula}, with comprehensive documentation hosted at \url{spatula.readthedocs.io}.
+Finally, PGOP and PGOP-BOOD calculations for all non-infinite PGs are implemented in the package SPATULA (Symmetry Pattern Analysis Toolkit for Understanding Local Arrangements), written in parallelized C++ with a Python interface.
+This open-source implementation is freely available under a permissive license (BSD-3) at \url{github.com/glotzerlab/spatula}, with comprehensive documentation hosted at \url{spatula.readthedocs.io}.